adimaru1120/Digital-filter-in-python-and-C/README.md

 for IIR direct, biquad and lattice in floating and fied point.
 Some of functions are exported to .dll file and used in python part of project.

+Tests folder contains images of few filter designs and diferences in characteristics when various structures are used.